Things to see and do

 There are items here from throughout the abbey's history from Anglo-Saxon, medieval and the Cholmley family periods.
 Converse with people from Whitby's past such as Abbess Hild, a monk, and Bram Stoker, through entertaining and interactive touchscreens.

 Don't forget to pop into the gift shop on your way out and take home a memento of your visit.
-There is also a café next door (not English Heritage).
+And if you've worked up a hunger from all of your exploring, why not head to the café next door (not managed by English Heritage) in the Grade 1 listed mansion of YHA's Whitby Abbey House?

 Imagine Bram Stoker striding through the magnificent abbey ruins, soaking up inspiration for his vampire masterpiece: Dracula.
 Stoker set some of his most dramatic scenes in Whitby, and even took character names from here, making Whitby the 'Goth' capital of Britain.